SEND Information Report

 Arrangements for assessing and reviewing children's progress towards outcomes

-At the Review stage of the four part cycle the effectiveness of the support and interventions and their impact on the pupil's progress is reviewed by the class teacher and SENCO in consultation with the parent/carer and any external support services as appropriate, and changes to the support are then agreed upon as appropriate.
+At the Review stage of the four part cycle the effectiveness of the support and interventions and their impact on the pupil's progress is reviewed by the class teacher and SENDCo in consultation with the parent/carer and any external support services as appropriate, and changes to the support are then agreed upon as appropriate.

 Arrangements for supporting children in moving between phases of education

-We recognise that 'moving on' can be difficult for a child with SEN and are committed to working in partnership with children, families and other providers to ensure that any transition is as smooth as possible.
+We recognise that 'moving on' can be difficult for a child with SEND and are committed to working in partnership with children, families and other providers to ensure that any transition is as smooth as possible.

 - Initial contact is made with the setting previously attended and with the parents, as soon as we are notified that a pupil is transferring into our school.